usnistgov/SDNist/README.md

 4. You can download the toy synthetic datasets from [Github Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/toy_synthetic_data.zip).
 Unzip the downloaded file, and move the unzipped toy _synthetic _dataset directory to the sdnist-project directory.

 5. Each toy synthetic dataset file is generated using the [Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/SDNist-toy-data-1.4.0-b.1.zip).
-The syn _ma.csv, syn _tx.csv and syn _national.csv synthetic dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv) and NATIONAL(national2019.csv), respectively.
+The syn _ma.csv, syn _tx.csv, and syn _national.csv synthetic dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv), and NATIONAL(national2019.csv), respectively.
 You can use one of the toy synthetic dataset files for testing whether the sdnist.report package is installed correctly on your system.

-6. Use following commands for generating reports if you are using a toy synthetic dataset file:
+6. Use the following commands for generating reports if you are using a toy synthetic dataset file:

-   For evaluating Massachusetts dataset
+   For evaluating the Massachusetts dataset:
    ```
    (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_ma.csv MA
    ```

-   For evaluating Texas dataset
+   For evaluating the Texas dataset:
    ```
    (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_tx.csv TX
    ```

-   For evaluating National dataset
+   For evaluating the national dataset:
    ```
    (venv) c:\\sdnist-project> python -m sdnist.report toy_synthetic_data/syn_national.csv NATIONAL
    ```